cqygfxgfst-hlhg/DevAssignment_ZiningCen/README.md

 By default, the frontend expects the backend at `http://localhost:3001`.
 You can adjust the base URL in the frontend `api.ts` if needed.

-## 7. Detailed Features

-### 7.1 Multi-Platform Market Fetching

-- **Polymarket & Kalshi integrations**: Dedicated adapter services fetch active markets, focusing on liquid, high-volume contracts.
-- **Parallel I/O**: External API calls are executed in parallel to keep end-to-end latency low even when aggregating hundreds of markets.
-If one provider is temporarily unavailable or rate-limited, the service continues to return results from the remaining healthy providers.

-### 7.2 Unified Market Normalization

-- **Single contract model**: All upstream responses are mapped onto a single `NormalizedMarket` shape (platform, question, probability, volume, volume24h, liquidity, createdAt, endDate, category, url).
-- **Cross-platform comparability**: Normalization makes it possible to rank and filter markets from different providers in a single list without provider-specific branching in the client.

-### 7.3 Trending Ranking Engine

-- **Activity-aware scoring**: Markets are scored using a composite of recent volume, liquidity depth, recency and uncertainty, instead of just raw volume.
-- **Batch-relative normalization**: Within each batch, an activity score is converted to a z-score and passed through a sigmoid, making the ranking robust to scale differences between small and large datasets.

-### 7.4 Lightweight Personalization

-- **Preference model**: Optional `UserPreferences` allow callers to hint categories (e.g. Crypto, Politics), platform weights, time horizon and volatility appetite.
-- **Score boosting, not rewriting**: Personalization is applied as a small multiplicative boost on top of the base `trendScore`, so the core ranking stays stable and explainable.

-### 7.5 Caching & Performance

-- **Redis-backed cache**: Aggregated and ranked market lists are cached per-query shape (platform, limit, time filters), drastically reducing load on upstream APIs.
-- **API-first design**: The system is optimized as a backend for dashboards and analytical tools, exposing a single, well-documented HTTP endpoint that encapsulates all of the above behavior.